 External revenue has not been canceled

-As of autumn 2025, the most significant projects, the MC-21, SJ-100, and Il-114, are in the final stage of certification and production preparation.
-No major investments are required here.
+As of autumn 2025, the most significant projects, MC-21, SJ-100, and Il-114, are in the final stage of certification and production preparation.
+No major investments are required here anymore.

 UAC can finance many aspects through military contracts and other components of the state defense order (SDO).
 And external revenue has not been canceled.
 These are very large sums.
-Therefore, the budgetary part could have been partially cut.
+Therefore, the budgetary part could be partially cut.

 Cutting funding does not mean killing the industry

-As for the state order itself, it does not imply a high level of profitability, but much more is included in the expenses than was actually involved.
+As for the state order itself, it does not imply high profitability, but much more is included in the expenses than was actually used.

 This includes related purchases, the payroll of unused personnel, utility payments, and other things that allow relieving the burden on the enterprise.

-Also, Rostec, the state corporation overseeing the aircraft industry enterprises, may receive a property contribution to reimburse the costs of paying coupons on bonds in 2026 — 10.4 billion rubles, in 2027 — 4.3 billion rubles, in 2028 — 10.5 billion rubles.
+Also, the Rostec state corporation, which oversees the aircraft industry enterprises, may receive a property contribution to reimburse the costs of paying coupons on bonds in 2026 — 10.4 billion rubles, in 2027 — 4.3 billion rubles, in 2028 — 10.5 billion rubles.

 In general, there are many pockets.
 No one has canceled the plans.
-Cutting any budget items is not equal to killing the aviation industry as a whole.
-Workshops were built and equipped, aircraft were partially built, and they were built with already allocated funding.
+Cutting any budget items does not equal killing the aviation industry as a whole.
+Workshops have been built and equipped, aircraft have been partially built, and they were built with already allocated funding.
 Nothing new has been invented yet.

-Against this background, it became known that in 2026 the Cabinet will allocate 54.47 billion rubles for applied research and development and scientific research in the interests of the Russian aviation industry.
+Against this background, it became known that in 2026, the Cabinet will allocate 54.47 billion rubles for applied research, experimental design, and scientific research in the interests of the Russian aviation industry.

 Earlier, www1.ru reported that the TV7-117ST-01 engine for the Il-114-300 will be able to operate even in the Arctic.